dafer98/ratings-heroku/README.md

 ### Usage
-The app is hosted on Heroku at https://show-visualizer.herokuapp.com/ Simply type the name of a show and wait for the heatmap to load to see the ratings over time
+The app is hosted on Heroku at https://show-visualizer.herokuapp.com/

+Simply type the name of a show and wait for the heatmap to load to see the ratings over time

 ### Built With
 Flask - a Python web framework built with a small core and easy-to-extend philosophy.

-Dash - A Python framework for building reactive web-apps IMDbPy - a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.
+Dash - A Python framework for building reactive web-apps.

+IMDbPy - a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.

 ### Future Development: